Kintiru/blog/_posts/en/llinear algebra/2023-11-21-Eigenvectors and Eigenvalues.md

 # Eigenvector

 ## Definition
-Eigenvector of a matrix is a nonzero vector after the transformation by a square matrix is scalar times of the original vector.
+Eigenvector of a matrix is a nonzero vector and becomes scalar times of the original vector after the transformation by a square matrix.

+By definition, eigenvectors cannot be zero vectors.

 $$
 \tag{1} A\vec x = \lambda \vec x